babsey/nest-desktop-docs/user/index.rst

 The user guide provides detailed documentation of the GUI of NEST Desktop.

 .. note::
-   If you want to see a quick start guide for in NEST Desktop, we have prepared a :ref:`video <first-steps>` showing the steps how to :ref:`usage-basic-construct-networks` and :ref:`usage-basic-explore-activity`.
+   If you want to see a quick start guide for in NEST Desktop, we have prepared a :ref:`usage-basic-video-tutorial` showing the :ref:`usage-basic-first-steps`.

 How to use NEST Desktop